AriFordsham/GHCWiki/commentary/compiler/cmm-type.md

 ```

 Remember that Cmm code is run through the C preprocessor.  `W_` will be transformed into `bits32`, `bits64` or whatever is the `bits`*size* of the machine word, as defined in [includes/Cmm.h](https://gitlab.haskell.org/ghc/ghc/blob/master/includes/Cmm.h).
-In Haskell code, you may use the [compiler/cmm/CmmMachOp.hs](https://gitlab.haskell.org/ghc/ghc/blob/master/compiler/cmm/CmmMachOp.hs) functions `wordRep` and `halfWordRep` to dynamically determine the machine word size.
+In Haskell code, you may use the [compiler/GHC/Cmm/MachOp.hs](https://gitlab.haskell.org/ghc/ghc/blob/master/compiler/GHC/Cmm/MachOp.hs) functions `wordRep` and `halfWordRep` to dynamically determine the machine word size.
 For a description of word sizes in GHC, see the [Word](commentary/rts/word) page.

 The variables `w`, `code` and `val` should be real registers.
-With the above declaration the variables are uninitialised.
-Initialisation requires an assignment *statement*.
-Cmm does not recognise C-- "`{` *literal*, ... `}`" initialisation syntax, such as `bits32{10}` or `bits32[3] {1, 2, 3}`.
-Cmm does recognise initialisation with a literal:
+With the above declaration the variables are uninitialized.
+Initialization requires an assignment *statement*.
+Cmm does not recognize C-- "`{` *literal*, ... `}`" initialization syntax, such as `bits32{10}` or `bits32[3] {1, 2, 3}`.
+Cmm does recognize initialization with a literal:

 ```wiki